Welcome — I’m Sarah, an experienced Counsellor and Clinical Supervisor.

 e: sarahpearcecounselling@hotmail.com

-My counselling practice is based in Suite 7, 30 Churchill Square, Kings Hill, West Malling, Kent ME19 4YU.
+My counselling room is Suite 7, 30 Churchill Square, Kings Hill, West Malling, Kent ME19 4YU.
+It is on the ground floor and there is ample free parking.